clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 2. NIST’s Path Development Test Suite v2 (PDTSv2)
 3. Mock-Federal PKI (MFPKI)

-All AIA and Certificate Revocation List (CRL) Distribution Point (DP) URIs included in the test artifacts feature names that are not routable on the public Internet.
+All Authority Information Access (AIA) and Certificate Revocation List (CRL) Distribution Point (DP) Uniform Resource Identifiers (URIs) included in the test artifacts' feature names <!--missing sentence verb-->that are not routable on the public Internet.
 A Linux virtual machine that hosts artifacts via HTTP server and OCSP responder instances is available, along with a host file that can be tailored for use in resolving names during certification path processing.

 ## 2 GSTP Components

 ### 2.1 Test SCVP Client

-The GSTP test client is based on an SCVP client available from GitHub.com/GSA at: [GSA/VSS](https://github.com/GSA/vss){:target="_blank"}._ <!--This link gives 404 error due to Private Repo.-->The GSTP client will also be available via GitHub at a TBD location.
+The GSTP test client is based on an SCVP client available from GitHub.com/GSA at: [GSA/VSS](https://github.com/GSA/vss){:target="_blank"}._ <!--This link gives 404 error since this is a Private Repo.-->The GSTP client will also be available via GitHub at a TBD location.
 The command line parameters accepted by the client are as follows:

 Parameter Name|Parameter Type|Description|
 ---|---|---|